Read the BLOG Elevated Simplicity JOURNAL Curated Home SHOP

 RELY ON AN ARRAY OF NEUTRALS

-What I love most about neutrals is how easy it is to mix and match elements throughout the entire house.
+What I love most about neutrals is how easy they make mixing and matching elements throughout the entire house.
 A throw pillow on the sofa can later be used on the bed upstairs.
 The pair of leather chairs can be switched out and used at the ends of my dining table.

 Three pillows on sofa